wip-dev/wipdev-site/src/content/posts/the-two-types-of-programmers.md

----
-title: "The Two Types of Programmers"
+# The Two Types of Programmers
-date: 2020-08-08T20:00:56+02:00
-Description: "Food for thought about programming styles and mindsets"
-Tags: ["Coding"]
-Categories: ["Blog"]
-DisableComments: false
----

 There is the programmer who thinks of code as means of getting something done, and the other who actually cares about coding in and of itself.
 The former would